CMGS/maria/README.md

 Then, you can find example in examples dir.
 In simple case, ``run-maria`` will start Maria System.
 You also can specify options by yourself like ``run-maria --debug`` or ``run-maria -p 22 --host 0.0.0.0``.
 Get options define use this command ``run-maria -h``.
-And ``run-maria --hook hook_example.py --host-key host.key`` will start maria system with all examples.
+And ``run-maria --host-key=./examples/host.key -i file:./examples/ssh_interface.py#NGSSHInterface`` will start maria system with all examples.

 Anyway, I think single process will be ok in production environment with supervisord or something like that.